LAION-AI/Open-Assistant/model/README.md

 export MODEL_PATH=$PWD/.saved_models
 ```

-2. Then download the OA data.
+2. Then download the OA data or declare the HuggingFace dataset.

+- Use local data

 ```bash
 cp /path/to/<oa.jsonl> $DATA_PATH